Fix: Printer Printing Blank Pages in Between [HP, Epson, Canon]

 If your printer prints extra blank pages, first check its configuration, then tackle the drivers

 - Is your printer printing blank pages in between?
 You're not alone!

 - The separators feature can cause a lot of havoc, but other advanced features might be responsible as well.

-- If that’s also your issue, update your drivers and double-check that the cartridges are indeed clean.
+- If your printer prints extra blank pages, try updating your drivers and check that the cartridges are clean.

 We print various documents frequently, but some users reported that their printer runs a blank page between every printed page.

 Obviously, the printer printing blank pages in between is no standard scenario and it can be frustrating to deal with.
 In comes the big question: why does my printer print blank pages in between?